 There was no insurrection on Election Day.
 There was a free and fair election won by Biden.

 While threats and violent political imagery are nothing new in American politics, they became increasingly normalized under Trump.
 The former president embraced violence as a political tactic from the earliest days of his 2016 campaign, egging on his supporters to rough up protesters who interrupted his rallies.
 At one point during a speech, he called on them to 'úknock the crap out of" potential disruptors, and even promised to pay their legal bills.

-In office, Trump mulled having U.S. officials shoot at people trying to cross the border illegally and spoke of the good old days when he said police could rough up suspects without impunity.
-He labeled the press the 'úenemy of the state,'Ě and praised as 'úmy type'Ě the now Montana governor who physically assaulted a reporter.
+In office, Trump mulled having U.S. officials shoot at people trying to cross the border illegally and spoke of the good old days when he said police could rough up suspects with impunity.
+He labeled the press the 'úenemy of the state'Ě and praised as 'úmy type'Ě the now Montana governor who physically assaulted a reporter.

 In 2017, Trump tweeted a doctored World Wrestling Entertainment video that depicted him body-slamming and pummeling wrestling promoter Vince McMahon, whose face had been replaced by a CNN logo.
 The video quickly became the former president's then most-shared post on the site.

 And he spent months convincing his supporters the 2020 election had been stolen, culminating in the violent storming of the Capitol building in an effort to halt the certification of Biden's win.
 In an interview with ABC's Jonathan Karl for an upcoming book, Trump further defended the rioters who had chanted 'úHang Mike Pence!'Ě as they stormed the building, saying they were 'úvery angry'Ě and that he believed his former vice president was 'úwell-protected" as he fled for his life, according to a partial transcript published by Axios.